yuqiii-wang/KnowledgeNotes/webs/security/terminologies.md

 **Hardening** is a process that prevents possible cyber attacks on servers, such as AMI.

 Security group rules: A security rule applies either to inbound traffic (**ingress**) or outbound traffic (**egress**).

+## Log in vs Log on

+Log in is a verb phrase.
+When you log in to something, you provide credentials to access material.

+Log on is that, when you log on to something, you are simply accessing digital material, without necessarily needing to provide credentials.